 COP26, which stands for the Conference of Parties, which has met 25 times, this year meets in Glasgow in November to test progress on the agreements made by 196 countries in Paris in 2015 to limit climate heating to 1.5 degrees above pre industrial levels.
 We are already at 1.3 and global emission of the gases which cause the heating are still increasing.
 Scientists agree this is the year which must show real actual progress in order to avoid irreversible catastrophe for humans and for most life.
-There is also COP15 which is the Biodiversity conference in October to stem the decline, through a dangerous acceleration of extinction, of the variety of living species on which all life on earth depends.
+We are already seeing terrible events happening more and more frequently.

-It is now June and there are 22 weeks left till COP26 and much progress is being made but more is needed.
-The following are monthly suggestions to help us imagine such a future through using familiar bible stories applied to the situation we face, so we can pray for the success of the conference and to prepare the changes we need
+This is also the Season of Creation, when we give thanks for the bounty of the harvest but also for all the beauty and diversity and interconnectedness of life on our wonderful irreplaceable and unique planet.
+The following are monthly suggestions to help us imagine such a future through using familiar bible stories applied to the situation we face, so we can pray for the success of the conference and to prepare the changes we need.

 Timetable for prayer for events this year

 The Young Christian Climate Network is on a 1000 mile walking relay pilgrimage round England and Scotland to reach Glasgow in November.
 Each city they reach there will be major awareness raising events.
 Our Bishop was present when they had an event outside Bristol Cathedral, along with the Anglican Bishop and the Mayor Marvin Rees.
 They had events and prayers in London and are now headed for Birmingham.

 Creation Masses invited for all churches before National Climate Sunday Service in Glasgow on September 5th